tripal/tripal_doc/docs/dev_guide/biodata/custom_tables.rst

 .. note::
-    For a hands on example to programmatically create and maange custom tables see :doc:`../lessons/custom_tables`.
+    For a hands-on example to programmatically create and manage custom tables see :doc:`../lessons/custom_tables`.